Introduction

 }

-is used to pay for these trades.
+A given market separates the buys and sells by currency.
+In each market, the base_currency is bought or sold, and the quote_currency is used to pay for these trades.
 We use these two currencies to identify each market.

-For example, the market in which bitcoins (BTC) are traded against dollars (USDC) is: btc-usdc
+For example, the market in which bitcoins (BTC) are traded against dollars (USDC) is: btc-usdc.

 HTTP Request